This topic is under construction.

 Install the LabKey Server System Components

 2. Unzip the LabKey Server components to a directory on your computer.
-On Unix-based systems, the command tar xfz LabKey Server-bin.tar.gz
+On Linux or Mac systems, the command tar xfz LabKey Server-bin.tar.gz

 will unzip and untar the archive.
 You will move these components later, so the directory you unpack them to is unimportant.
 After unpacking the directory should contain these files and directories: